All Collections

 "Unfortunately it will not be sufficient.
 I must see an ID that has a picture on it, such as a passport or driving license.
 I must ensure that you are the person that ordered the item and that the date of birth entered into the app is validated and correct.
 Without confirming this, I will not be able to give you your item(s) and it will be returned back to the place it has been ordered from".

-The customer is saying to you that they have no valid ID
+The customer is saying to you (or your substitute) that they have no valid ID

 "I must ensure that you are the person that ordered the item and that the date of birth entered into the app is validated and correct.
 Without confirming this, I will not be able to give you your item(s) and it will be returned back to the place it has been ordered from".